-Cabbage is a cool-season crop best planted in early spring or mid-to late summer.
+Cabbage is a hardy, cool-season crop.
+Cabbage is best planted in early spring or mid-to-late summer.
 Cabbage thrives in temperatures between 65°F and 75°F (18-24°C) and can withstand cold temperatures down to 25°F (-4°C).

-To grow cabbage where summers are warm, sow seed of a fast-maturing variety in early spring.
-Where summers are cool, sow seed in mid-to late spring for a fall and early winter harvest.
+To grow cabbage where summers are warm, sow the seed of a fast-maturing variety in early spring.
+Where summers are cool, sow seed in mid-to-late spring for a fall and early winter harvest.
 Where summers are very warm or hot, sow seed in midsummer for a late fall and winter harvest.

 There are many varieties of cabbage to choose from—savoy, looseleaf, ballhead, red, green, purple, or white.
 Some varieties mature quickly, others take longer.
 Some are suited for warm regions, others can withstand freezing winters.

 Cabbage matures in 65 to 100 days depending on the variety.